Paragon Park: Other entertainment

 Skeeball and pinball machines were favorite games at Paragon Park's penny arcade.
 Vendors along the boardwalk sold fried clams, salt water taffy made in a pulling machine visible to patrons, hot dogs and other food.
 There was a miniature golf course under the roller coaster.
-And in the mid-1960s, local radio station WBZ would sometimes have live broadcasts from Paragon Park.
+And in the mid-1960s, local radio station WBZ sometimes had live broadcasts from Paragon Park.
 The deejays used a trailer, called the Sundeck Studio, which was outfitted with broadcasting equipment.

 Today

 Today, the only surviving remnant of Paragon Park on the boardwalk is the historic Paragon Park Carousel, which was moved from its original site.
-It is now located next to the old train station and clock tower.
+It now is located next to the old train station and clock tower.
 The rest of the site is devoted to condominium development.
-The Giant Coaster, built in 1917 and removed from the park in 1985, now operates as The Wild One at Six Flags America.
+The Giant Coaster, built in 1917 and removed from the park in 1985, reopened in 1986 as The Wild One at Six Flags America, where it operated until the park's closure in 2025, with the status of the ride's future unknown.

-A small miniature golf course is located on one of the smaller sites that once housed a water slide and, previously, a few rides.
+A miniature golf course is located on one of the smaller sites that once housed a water slide and a few rides.
 The Dream Machine arcade is still in operation.
-The historic "Fascination" game room closed in 2019 due to storm damage.
-The remains of the "Turnpike Cars" roadway ride are hidden in overgrowth beside the parking lot, although are very much visible via Google Maps.
+The historic Fascination game room closed in 2019 due to storm damage.
+The remains of the Turnpike Cars roadway ride are hidden in overgrowth beside the parking lot, but these remains are visible through Google Maps.